-- Fire drills are required by state law and are held at regular intervals throughout the school year.
-At the sound of the alarm, all students and staff are to leave the building in an orderly and prompt manner.
-Fire drill exits and instructions are posted in each classroom.
-You should make sure you know the proper exit for each classroom to which you are assigned.
-Your classroom teachers will review tornado drill procedures. - Emergency codes: - If there is a dangerous or violent situation, a CODE YELLOW may be called over the intercom.
+- o If there is a dangerous or violent situation, an ACTIVE INTRUDER may be called over the intercom.
 In this event, students should remain quiet and wait for specific instructions given by the immediate teacher or supervisor.
 If a student is in the hallway or other unsupervised area, they should report to the nearest classroom.
 Students who are outside of the building should follow the directions given by the teacher/supervisor, and follow them to the nearest secure area.
-Students who are in the commons should follow the directions given by the teacher/supervisor, and proceed to the gymnasium, room 19, and teacher's lounge. - If there is a medical emergency requiring immediate attention, a CODE BLUE may be called over the intercom.
+Students who are in the commons should follow the directions given by the teacher/supervisor, and proceed to the gymnasium, room 19, or teacher's lounge. - If there is a medical emergency requiring immediate attention, a MEDICAL EMERGENCY may be called over the intercom.
 In this event, students should remain quiet and wait in the classroom until an all clear is announced by the office.
-FAMS has a team of trained responders who are able to provide emergency medical care. - If there is a need to secure the building due to a non-emergency or situation, a CODE BLACK may be called over the intercom.
+FAMS has a team of trained responders who are able to provide emergency medical care. - o If there is a need to secure the building due to a non-emergency or situation, a LOCKDOWN may be called over the intercom.
 In this event, students should remain quiet and wait for specific instructions given by the immediate teacher or supervisor.
 If a student is in the hallway, restroom, or other unsupervised area, they should report to the nearest classroom.
 Students should remain in their assigned area until an all clear is announced by the office.